 At the time of writing this, direct buses from Singapore to Kuala Terengganu were not running.
 Your best bet is to get a bus to Johor Bahru and then catch a direct one from there.

 Most things to do in Kuala Terengganu are close together so it’s easy to walk between many of the attractions here.

 For others, there is a good bus system in Kuala Terengganu which should get you to most places of interest in Kuala Terengganu listed above.
 However, if you have limited time, it’s much easier to use taxis and they are affordable as well.

 Use the Grab app (easy to install and get started if you don’t already have it) to get taxis.
 This works like Uber (in fact, Grab bought Uber in Malaysia) and makes life very easy.

 To help you plan your itinerary below is a map which shows where all the places to go in Kuala Terengganu are located.

 Kuala Terengganu With Kids

 I visited Kuala Terengganu with my kids and found it a very easy place to be.
-Most attractions are short and sweet which is excellent for kids with short attention spans!
+Most places to visit Kuala Terengganu are short and sweet which is excellent for kids with short attention spans!
 They also particularly loved the Muzium Kompleks Negeri Terengganu thanks to all the buildings, cars, planes and boats!

 The night market at Batu Buruk is also a winner, particularly if you’re after a Kuala Terengganu night activity.

 There is also a playground out the back of the Town City Food Court perfect for a play while you get something to eat.
 The riverfront area is also good to get rid of some energy.
 There is another great playground near Shahbandar Jetty.